Top 5 Most Powerful Empires In The World History

 A referenced map of the Roman Empire at its greatest extent.
 Photo ancient origins

-Whilst the British and Mongols had two of the largest empires in history, neither of them were the longest-lasting.
-This title is held by the Roman Empire (if one were to consider the Byzantine Empire as part of the Roman Empire as well).
+While the British and Mongol empires had the largest empires in history, neither was the longest-lasting.
+The Roman Empire holds this title (if the Byzantine Empire is counted as part of the Roman Empire).

-This empire was founded in 27 BC with the ascension of Augustus to the throne, and ended in AD 1453 with the fall of Constantinople to the Ottomans.
-It should be pointed out that the western half of the Roman Empire ended during the 5 th century AD, and the Byzantine Empire was temporarily dissolved during the 13 th century AD as a result of the Fourth Crusade.
+This empire began in 27 BC with Augustus' accession to the throne and ended in AD 1453 with the fall of Constantinople to the Ottomans.
+It should be noted that the western half of the Roman Empire ended in the fifth century AD, and the Byzantine Empire was temporarily dissolved as a result of the Fourth Crusade in the thirteenth century AD.

-Still, the Roman Empire lasted for almost a millennium and a half.
-Needless to say, the Romans have had a great impact on the landscape of Europe, Asia and Africa, as well as on the minds of those who inherited their lands.
+Nonetheless, the Roman Empire lasted nearly a millennium and a half.
+Needless to say, the Romans had a significant influence on the landscapes of Europe, Asia, and Africa, as well as the minds of those who inherited their lands.

-Several important features of the modern world are the result of the Roman Empire.
-The Romans took over and expanded upon the Hellenistic (Greek) culture, passing down Greek architecture, philosophy and science to future generations.
-Later, the Roman embrace of Christianity helped elevate that religion from a minor cult to one of the world’s great religions.
+The Roman Empire is responsible for many important aspects of modern life.
+The Romans inherited and developed Hellenistic (Greek) culture, passing down Greek architecture, philosophy, and science to future generations.
+Later, the Roman acceptance of Christianity helped elevate it from a minor cult to one of the world's great religions.

 Why did the Roman Empire fall?